 EBITDA less Mining segment EBITDA.

-calculated as steel-only EBITDA divided by total shipments
+steel-only EBITDA divided by total steel shipments.

 Iron ore unit cash cost:

-average pellet and concentrate cost of goods sold across all mines
+average pellet and concentrate cost of goods sold across all mines.

 includes back-up lines for the commercial